Binse-Park/Parser-android-s-dumpstate/README.md

 # Parser-android-s-dumpstate
-Parser to analysis a dumpstate file from android model.
+Parsering and performing a analysis of a dumpstate file from android model.